rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

 ```

 This is great!
 I can now have my toolbox on my work laptop, home laptop,
-NAS or even my steam deck, no matter the flavor of linux they're running.
+NAS or even my Steam Deck, no matter the flavor of linux they're running.

 Here is some of the uses I happily use Nix for today:

 - As a build-tool geared for reproducibility for various software projects
 - I use a [Nix
   flake](https://gist.github.com/rasmus-kirk/c56267f2256a5b1326eefdcb2da33d92)
-  to reproducibly compile pandoc-flavoured markdown into a pdf[^3].
+  to reproducibly compile pandoc-flavoured markdown into pdf's[^3].
 It can also
   run a script that waits for `$file.md` files to change and then compile
   it into `$file.pdf`.
 - I use Home Manager to manage all my dotfiles and user-level packages.
 - I use NixOS on my Raspberry Pi NAS to self-host various services.
-NixOS
-  has been a very nice experience when used as a server environment.
 - Both my home-manager and NixOS configurations are declared in a single
   [Nix flake](https://github.com/rasmus-kirk/nix-home-manager).

-Maybe you should use NixOS.
-I do, after all, still use it today on my server.
-In
+_Maybe_ you should use NixOS.
+I do, after all, still use it today on my
-that context it's excellent, I get to have a declarative server environment
+server.
+In that context it's excellent, I get to have a declarative server
-with top-notch reproducibility, all without using Docker!
-But just installing
+environment with top-notch reproducibility, all without using Docker!
+But
-it on your main work machine is, in my opinion, not the best way to use NixOS,
+just installing it on your main work machine is, in my opinion, not the
-nor is it the best way to get into Nix.
-It should be reserved for situations
+best way to use NixOS, nor is it the best way to get into Nix.
+It should be
-where there's clear benefits or for enthusiasts.
+reserved for situations where there's clear benefits or for enthusiasts.

 Using Nix is software heaven when it works, but as soon as you stray from the
 "happy path" you quickly find your way to software hell.
 While I learned a
 lot from my own journey, and _now_ certainly find myself comfortable using
 this complicated, messy but altogether wonderful tool, I find that some
 people new to Nix are tempted to follow the same path that I did, but the
-"hard way" isn't always better.
+"hard way" isn't always best way.
 So don't use NixOS, _use Nix_.

 > This article is also available [in raw markdown](./index.md)